obierlaire/rg-profiler/frameworks/python/specifications.md

 8. Add custom response headers based on request properties

 ## Implementation Details for Enhanced Endpoints

+### JSON Testing Endpoints

+#### Standard JSON (`/json`)
+- Return a simple JSON object with message, timestamp, and framework name
+- Use the framework's standard JSON serialization

+#### Large JSON (`/json-large`)
+- Return a large JSON payload with deeply nested objects and arrays
+- Support query parameter `size` to control number of items (default 100)
+- Include nested objects, arrays, strings, numbers, and booleans
+- Generate complex data structures to test serialization performance

+#### JSON Parsing (`/json-parse`)
+- Accept JSON data via POST requests
+- Validate the structure and types of the JSON data
+- Process the contents with multiple iterations
+- Return metrics about the processing time and data characteristics
+- Include validation results and any errors encountered

 ### Streaming Response (`/streaming`)
 - Implement a streaming response mechanism that sends data in chunks